-- The students found the guest lectures very interesting and insightful.
-Specially the one from industrial guest lecturer.
-It helped them to connect theory with practice. - The amount of the activities (lectures, 3 guest lecture) was mostly regarded as just right.
-Some students asked for some more study visits. - Regarding project work, the students liked it very much.
-They found them interesting and the experiments helped them to understand the practical applications of technologies. - They found some of the lectures on specific topic like Blockchain, very useful.
+- The students found the guest lectures, LOVIS project seminar and Blockchain lecture interesting.
+Specially the industrial visit to Scania Control tower.
+It helped them to connect theory with practice. - In terms of amount of the activities, guest lecture was mostly regarded as just right, nevertheless, the regular lectures can be reduced or modified in content as some student found it bit too much. - Regarding project work, the students liked it very much.
+They found them interesting and the experiments helped them to understand the practical applications of technologies. - They found some of the beer game exercise and class quizzes very useful.